AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Projects*

-When a user attempts to change a date on a project that has the Plan Mode set to Manual save &gt; Timeline Planning, the date does not change and the user sees the an error.
+When a user attempts to change a date on a project that has the [!UICONTROL Plan Mode] set to [!UICONTROL Manual save] &gt; [!UICONTROL Timeline Planning], the date does not change and the user sees the an error.

-"Timeline Planning mode is available only when timelineDate is loaded.
+"[!UICONTROL Timeline Planning] mode is available only when timelineDate is loaded.
 Please contact [!DNL Workfront] so we can figure out what went wrong and fix it."

 **Consistency when opening the Workload Balancer using the Month view**

-*[!DNL Workload Balancer]*
+*Workload Balancer*

-Now, the [!DNL Workload Balancer] displays the users' assigned items expanded when displaying them in the Day, Week, or Month views.
-Prior to this update, the assigned items were displaying expanded for the Day and Week views, and collapsed for the Month view.
+Now, the Workload Balancer displays the users' assigned items expanded when displaying them in the [!UICONTROL Day], [!UICONTROL Week], or [!UICONTROL Month] views.
+Prior to this update, the assigned items were displaying expanded for the [!UICONTROL Day] and [!UICONTROL Week] views, and collapsed for the [!UICONTROL Month] view.

 +++